ares-tech/arestech.io/README.md

 ## add person in to team section

-* edit `src/components/Team/team.json` file
+* edit `src/components/Team/team.js` file
-* add person data into the json structure, for user's image store the png/jpg under `static/images/...` to reference it in json file
+* add person data into the js structure, for user's image store the png/jpg under `static/images/...` to reference it in js file
 * the user will show up under the team section

 ## change photo for "Latest update"

-* edit `src/components/GalleryTeaser/pictures.json`
+* edit `src/components/GalleryTeaser/pictures.js`
 * first store the photo resource e.g. png/jpg file under `static/images/...` folder
-* add new photo in json file
+* add new photo in js file
 * It support optionally a `title` and `desc`, if supplied they will show up under the picture.

+## add media link
+* edit `src/components/Media/index.js`, copy paste a new block and edit it.

+## add social media links
+* edit `src/components/Contact/socialMedias.js`
+* add new block with information

 ## how to add a new page